timberland-sig/rh-linux-poc/README.md

 ## The ./netsetup.sh script

-During the installation of both VMs the `./netsetup.sh` script will be run.
-This script will create a VM specific `netsetup.sh` configuration script and `scp` it to the newly installed VM.
-It is important to specify the `ifname` and `ipaddr` parameters correctly.
+During the installation of both VMs the `./vm-lib/netsetup.sh` script will be run.
+This script will create a VM specific network configuration for that VM.
+It is important to specify the `ipaddr` parameter correctly.

+This script is ran automatically after the installation of a VM.
+It can be ran manually as well, but **make sure you run it from the correct working directory** (`target-vm/` or `host-vm/`)

 ```
- Usage: netsetup.sh <ifname2> <ifname3> <ipaddr>
+ Usage: netsetup.sh <ipaddr | localhost>

- Creates creates a network configuration script called .build/netsetup.sh for host-vm

-  ifname2  - second vm network interface device name (e.g. ens6)
-           - corresponds to virbr1 on the hypervisor host
-  ifname3  - third vm network interface device name (e.g. ens7)
-           - corresponds to virbr2 on the hypervisor host
+ Configures the network of rh-linux-poc

-  ipaddr - dhcp assigned ipv4 address of host-vm
+  ipaddr - dhcp assigned ipv4 address of rh-linux-poc
            - corresponds to br0 on the hypervisor host

- These valuse are obtains from "ip -br address show" after booting host-vm the first time
+   Passing "localhost" in the ipaddr field is used with there is no br0 interface
+   configured on the hypervisor.
+See "./install.sh" help for more information.

    E.g.:
-          ./netsetup.sh enp0s5 enp0s6 192.168.0.63
+          ./vm-lib/netsetup.sh 192.168.0.63
-          ./netsetup.sh enp0s5 enp0s6 10.16.188.66
+          ./vm-lib/netsetup.sh 10.16.188.66
+          ./vm-lib/netsetup.sh localhost
 ```

 ## Create the `target-vm`